 If you want to make a little detour along there past "The Falls", watch for the turn-off to your Left for the old "Balmoral Grist Mill"--that's neat, only a couple miles out of your way--then backtrack to the 371 again and in less than fifteen minutes, you will be back to Earltown from whence you first began.

 Then if you want to take a different route home (wherever you may come from) - cut across the gravel road from there at Earltown to Kemptown which takes about 11 minutes--that's the area where they built a new house for the hermit, but I don't think he ever lived in it--he lived the last years of his life in the wooded area to the left of this road.
 You will come out at Kemptown on the old Loop--backtrack on the paved road about a half km and you will find Scott's Bakery hidden away there with wonderful bread and sweets & a lovely friendly lady to greet you there.
-Used to be either way from there would take you to the TCH but the bridge went out this winter on the other end and it is closed off, so go back out to the TCH the way you came & pass the Kemptown Hall where we hold the auctions (less than a km to the main loop and you can see the TCH from there)-- Left takes you out to Exit 18A and its only 20 minutes to New Glasgow from there; or Right takes you to Exit 18 which is only about 5 minutes from the Bible Hill/Truro Exit.
+Either way from there will take you back to the "new" loop)-- Left takes you out to Exit 18A and its only 20 minutes to New Glasgow from there; or Right takes you to Exit 18 which is only about 5 minutes from the Bible Hill/Truro Exit.

 GOOD EATING IN TRURO